keanutaufan/cpp-dsa/DataStructure/BinarySearchTree/README.md

 to any values in all the nodes in that node's left subtree and is less than or equal to any values in all the nodes in that node's right subtree.
 To better understand a BST, you will need a basic understanding of binary trees.
-I will not go into mathematical analysis nor deep detauils of a binary tree, but I will explain a (hopefully) brief introductory concept of a binary tree.
+I will not go into mathematical analysis nor deep details of a binary tree, but I will explain a (hopefully) brief introductory concept of a binary tree.

 ### Binary Tree